SSH MCP server

 Stats

-MCP SSH Agent is a server that integrates with Claude Desktop and other MCP-compatible clients, allowing AI assistants to manage SSH connections and execute remote commands.
-It discovers SSH hosts from your configuration files and executes commands using native SSH tools for maximum reliability and security.
+The MCP SSH Agent provides a standardized interface for AI assistants like Claude to manage SSH connections.
+It discovers hosts from your SSH configuration files and executes commands using native SSH tools for maximum reliability and security.

-1. Download the latest mcp-ssh-*.dxt file from GitHub releases
+1. Download the .dxt file from the GitHub releases page

 2. Double-click the .dxt file to install it in Claude Desktop